BibleChorus/BibleChorusNextRepl/Reference/songs_table_reference.md

 - The `search_vector` and associated triggers enable efficient full-text search across multiple fields.
 - The `verses_text` column stores concatenated Bible verse references for improved searchability.
 - Regular maintenance of the search vector and associated indexes may be required for optimal performance.
+- The `play_count` column tracks the number of times a song has been played, which can be used for popularity metrics and recommendations.

 ## Recent Changes